openshift/assisted-service/docs/user-guide/cloud-with-mirror.md

 * quay.io/edge-infrastructure/assisted-installer-agent:latest
 * quay.io/edge-infrastructure/assisted-installer:latest
 * quay.io/edge-infrastructure/assisted-installer-controller:latest
+* registry.redhat.io/rhai-tech-preview/assisted-installer-agent-rhel8:v1.0.0-195

 The Assisted Installer service hosted at [console.redhat.com](https://console.redhat.com) does not support using mirrored instances of the above container images at this time.

-If you use the "minimal" ISO image to boot your machines, each host will pull an ISO image from [mirror.openshift.com](https://mirror.openshift.com) in order to complete the inital boot process.
-It is suggested to use the full image to keep this from occuring.
+If you use the "minimal" ISO image to boot your machines, each host will pull an ISO image from [mirror.openshift.com](https://mirror.openshift.com) in order to complete the initial boot process.
+It is suggested to use the full image to keep this from occurring.

 ## Requirements